harshsingh2985/Ineuron-Full-Stack-Data-Analytics/README.md

-#### This repository has all the class notes, and assignments that I learned in Ineuron.
+#### This repository has all the class notes, and assignments that I am learning in Ineuron.